 Rabies and Bringing Pets to Peru

 If you want to bring a cat or dog to Peru, it will need the rabies vaccination before traveling.
-If you are bringing your pet to Peru from the United States or other country with a low incidence of rabies, it will typically need to be vaccinated for rabies at least 30 days (but no more than 12 months) before travel.
+If you are bringing your pet to Peru from the United States or another country with a low incidence of rabies, it will typically need to be vaccinated for rabies at least 30 days (but no more than 12 months) before travel.
 Always check the latest regulations before traveling to Peru with a pet.